 Welcome!
-I am a Ph.D. candidate in Economics at the University of Chicago.
+I am a fifth-year Ph.D. candidate at the Kenneth C. Griffin Department of Economics at the University of Chicago.

 Buck Wild: The Impact of the Dollar Store on Households and Local Retail Competition